jcreedcmu/pyoro/DESIGN.md

 - Some breadcrumbs should be provided to help mapping.
 Perhaps:
   - every room has a unique name.
   - doors tend to be close to the cardinal directions.
-  - graphics suggests coherent "biomes" which help memorability.
+  - graphics suggest coherent "biomes" which help memorability.

 ### Room State